 - Early Childhood Teacher (PreK-2): Communication and Literacy Skills Test (both the reading and writing subtests); Foundations of Reading Test; and the Early Childhood Subject Test

-- Elementary Teacher Master's Program (1-6): Communication and Literacy Skills Test (both the reading and writing subtests); Foundations of Reading Test; and the General Curriculum Test (both Subtest I and Subtest II unless you have already passed the former General Curriculum Test version offered before January 1, 2009).
+- Integrated Elementary and Special Education Master's Program (1-6): Communication and Literacy Skills Test (both the reading and writing subtests); Foundations of Reading Test; and the General Curriculum Test (both the multi-subject and mathematics subtests).

 - Teacher of Reading (All Levels), an advanced specialist master's program: Communication and Literacy Skills Test (both the reading and writing subtests); Teacher of Reading Subtest.

-Note that Undergraduate Child Development Specialist Program and the Graduate Care and Education Master's Program do not have MTEL requirements, although they are also nationally recognized programs that lead to a teacher credential from the MA Department of Early Education and Care.
+Note that Undergraduate major in Early Childhood Education: Birth to Five, PreK-Kindergarten, and Infant-Toddler, the former Child Development Specialist major, and the Graduate Care and Education Master's Program do not have MTEL requirements, although they are also nationally recognized programs that lead to a teacher credential from the MA Department of Early Education and Care.

 How do I know if I am eligible to register for alternative testing arrangements?
 If I am eligible how do I register?

-The Massachusetts Department of Education lists the following criteria for test takers who can be eligible for alternative testing arrangements:
+The Massachusetts Department of Education lists the following criteria for test takers who are eligible for alternative testing arrangements:

 - Candidates whose religious practices do not allow them to test on Saturdays;

 - Candidates with physical disabilities(e.g., visual impairments, motor disabilities, illness, or injury); or

 Requests for test administration modifications must specifically relate to an appropriate documented disability and must be reasonable in the context of the licensure test.
 To submit a request for alternative testing arrangements, visit the MTEL website at www.mtel.nesinc.com/MA16_altarrangements.asp for specific instructions.